PlaceOS/docs/how-to/backoffice/placeos-calendar.md

 ## Prerequisites

 - Administrator access to your PlaceOS Backoffice
 - PlaceOS Drivers Repository Configured in Backoffice
+- Systems have a valid calendar resource address from Microsoft 365 or Google Workspace
 <!-- TODO Link to Add Respository Doc after Merge -->

 ## Add Driver